United States Code: Legal status

+A positive law title is a title that is itself a federal statute, that is to say that it is one that has been enacted and codified into law by the United States Congress.
+The title itself has been enacted.
+By contrast, a non-positive law title is a title that has not been codified into federal law, and is instead merely an editorial compilation of individually enacted federal statutes.

 By law, those titles of the United States Code that have not been enacted into positive law are "prima facie evidence" of the law in effect.
 The United States Statutes at Large remains the ultimate authority.
 If a dispute arises as to the accuracy or completeness of the codification of an unenacted title, the courts will turn to the language in the United States Statutes at Large.
 In case of a conflict between the text of the Statutes at Large and the text of a provision of the United States Code that has not been enacted as positive law, the text of the Statutes at Large takes precedence.

-In contrast, if Congress enacts a particular title (or other component) of the Code into positive law, the enactment repeals all of the previous Acts of Congress from which that title of the Code derives; in their place, Congress gives the title of the Code itself the force of law.
+In contrast, if Congress enacts a particular title (or other component) of the code into positive law, the enactment repeals all of the previous acts of Congress from which that title of the code derives; in their place, Congress gives the title of the code itself the force of law.
 This process makes that title of the United States Code "legal evidence" of the law in force.
-Where a title has been enacted into positive law, a court may neither permit nor require proof of the underlying original Acts of Congress.
+Where a title has been enacted into positive law, a court may neither permit nor require proof of the underlying original acts of Congress.

-The distinction between enacted and unenacted titles is largely academic because the Code is nearly always accurate.
+The distinction between enacted and unenacted titles is largely academic because the code is nearly always accurate.
 The United States Code is routinely cited by the Supreme Court and other federal courts without mentioning this theoretical caveat.
-On a day-to-day basis, very few lawyers cross-reference the Code to the Statutes at Large.
+On a day-to-day basis, very few lawyers cross-reference the code to the Statutes at Large.
 Attempting to capitalize on the possibility that the text of the United States Code can differ from the United States Statutes at Large, Bancroft-Whitney for many years published a series of volumes known as United States Code Service (USCS), which used the actual text of the United States Statutes at Large; the series is now published by the Michie Company after Bancroft-Whitney parent Thomson Corporation divested the title as a condition of acquiring West.